liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 guesswork out of creating XML that adheres to the DTD.
 For our tutorial, we'll use Liferay IDE to build the `service.xml` file.

+If a default `service.xml` file already exists in your `docroot/WEB-INF/src` folder, check to see if it has an `<entity />` element named "Foo".
+If it has the Foo entity, remove the entire `<entity name="Foo" ...> ... </entity>` element.
+The project wizard creates the Foo entity as an example, but it's of no use to us in this exercise.

-To create the `service.xml` file using Liferay IDE, select your `event-listing-portlet` project in the Package Explorer and then select *File* &rarr; *New* &rarr; *Liferay Service Builder*.
+If you don't already have a `service.xml` file it's easy to create one using Liferay IDE.
+Simply select your `event-listing-portlet` project in the Package Explorer and then select *File* &rarr; *New* &rarr; *Liferay Service Builder*.
 Liferay IDE creates a `service.xml` file in your `docroot/WEB-INF/src` folder and displays the file in *Overview* mode.

 Liferay IDE also provides a *Diagram* mode and a *Source* mode to give you different perspectives of the service information in your `service.xml` file.